Canaport: Controversies

 In 2005, Irving Oil received a controversial tax break from the City of Saint John to develop the Canaport LNG terminal; it was apparently negotiated one-on-one with the city's then-mayor Norm McFarlane.
 The tax concessions have cost the City of Saint John approximately $75 million over ten years, with a potential total loss of over $180 million.
 Saint John Common Council's reconsideration of this tax concession in 2015 resulted in warnings from Irving Oil, including editorials published in the Telegraph-Journal arguing against re-opening the deal.

 In September 2013, nearly 7,500 songbirds were killed when they flew into a gas flare at the plant.
 The incident was caused by a "combination of nocturnal flaring and unsettled [foggy] weather conditions during peak migration periods [which] created the potential for a significant bird mortality event."
 The owners were eventually fined $750,000 for the offence.
 Soon after the incident, the plant completed a $45 million upgrade which significantly reduced the amount of flaring which takes place at the plant.

 Proposed new oil export terminal

-Irving Oil has announced plans to build a new $300-million terminal at Canaport to export the oil from the proposed Energy East pipeline.
+In 2013, Irving Oil announced plans to build a new $300-million terminal at Canaport to export the oil from the proposed Energy East pipeline.
+It has not been constructed.